CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_mac.md

  6. Verify that cellprofiler is installed correctly by running it from the command line.

-    In your terminal, type in `cellprofiler` and hit Enter. this will open CellProfiler or will give you an error message.
+    In your terminal, type in `pythonw -m cellprofiler` and hit Enter. this will open CellProfiler or will give you an error message.

  7. Install other packages for other plugins (just for RunStarDist)